Elizabethton Twins: History

 Professional baseball was first played in Elizabethton, Tennessee, by the Elizabethton Betsy Red Sox in the Appalachian League in 1937.
 They remained in the league through 1942.
 The city's Appalachian League entry from 1945 to 1948 was called the Elizabethton Betsy Cubs.
 They were followed by the Elizabethton Betsy Local from 1949 to 1950 and the Elizabethton Phils in 1951.

-Thirty-six years later, the Minnesota Twins placed the Elizabethton Twins in the Appalachian League as a Rookie-level affiliate.
-Elizabethton played its inaugural game on June 21, 1978, against the Kingsport Braves on the road at the ballpark on the campus of Dobyns-Bennett High School, losing 8–3.
+Thirty-three years later, the Minnesota Twins placed the Elizabethton Twins in the Appalachian League as a Rookie-level affiliate.
+Elizabethton played its inaugural game on June 21, 1974, against the Kingsport Braves on the road at the ballpark on the campus of Dobyns-Bennett High School, losing 8–3.
 The Twins got their first win the next night, defeating Kingsport, also 8–3.
 Their Riverside Park home opener, scheduled for June 23 against the Bristol Tigers, was rained out.
 They played their first home game the next evening, losing to Bristol, 15–2.
 Elizabethton finished its inaugural season in second place with a 41–27–1 record.

 Twins pitcher Rubio Malone tossed two no-hitters in 1978.
 He pitched the first on June 23 in the second game of a doubleheader against the Johnson City Cardinals in a seven-inning 8–1 win.
 The lone Johnson City run was scored in the first inning when Gotay Mills drew a walk, stole second, advanced to third on an outfield fly ball, and came home on a sacrifice fly.
 Malone's second no-hit game occurred nearly a month later on July 19, this time in front of a home audience.
 He held the Bluefield Orioles hitless for nine innings in the 6–0 win.
 The season was also successful for the Twins as they won their first Appalachian League championship in 1978 with a first-place 41–28 record.
 Manager Fred Waters, who had been leading the team since 1975, was selected for the Appalachian League Manager of the Year Award.
 Waters led Elizabethton to its second championship in 1984.
 They won the Southern Division title with a 40–29 record, then defeated the Pulaski Braves in a one-game playoff for the Appalachian League title.
 Waters won Manager of the Year honors, as he also had in 1981.